weppy applications are based on the

 without creating dictionaries for

-You can also load configuration from external files like yaml, so let's see an example.
+You can also load configuration from external files like yaml, let's see an example.
 With this application structure:

 /app.py /config app.yml db.yml